History

 • 2005: The City of New York wins a "Livable Communities" award from the federal Administration on Aging for its work with NORCs.

-• Late 1990s: Oversight of programs at existing naturally occurring retirement communities (NORCs) in the City now fall under DFTA.
+• Late 1990s: Oversight of programs at existing naturally occurring retirement communities in the city is now under DFTA, expanding programming into educational and recreational opportunities, aimed at promoting health, managing healthcare needs, and case management.

-• 1992-1993: The New York City Human Resources Administration transfers its senior centers to DFTA.
+• 1992-1993: The New York City Human Resources Administration transfers its senior centers to DFTA, believing DFTA’s growth could mean additional support and resources for older adults.

 • Early-mid 1990s: DFTA launches its Health Insurance, Information, Counseling, and Assistance Program and becomes the first municipality to create a Grandparent Resource Center.